turboturtleD/etsy-v3-oauth2-nodeJS/README.md

 Finally a request can be made to the v3 endpoints by using the EtsyClient.request function.
 Currently this function is only able to handle basic requests.

+#Making Requests:

-# ***Etsy v3 endpoints are currently in a Closed Alpha group test phase, and they cannot be accessed without your client_id being explicitly whitelisted by Etsy.com.
+***Etsy v3 endpoints are currently in a Closed Alpha group test phase, and they cannot be accessed without your client_id being explicitly whitelisted by Etsy.com.
 I have not yet been able to successfully test these endpoints, and cannot at this time attest to the actual functionality or the validity of the following endpoint request functions***

-Request example using **EtsyClient.request()**:
+EtsyClient leverages the **openapi JSON** file provided by Etsy here: https://github.com/etsy/open-api/blob/64a5211aeb2210bfad4e3d057c64b856643f8696/openapi.json

+EtsyClient.request() accepts an **operationId** string matching one of Etsy openapi operationId values, followed by a **parameter** object in the following format:

+`EtsyClient.request('operationId', { parameterKey : parameterValue, parameterKey2 : parameterValue2, ...}, access_token, requestBody)`

+If the **access_token** is not provided, or if it is set to a value of **null**, it will not be included in the actual request.
+OAuth2 restricted endpoints should fail if authentication is required and not supplied.

+A request example using **EtsyClient.request()** for the **getShopPaymentAccountLedgerEntries** endpoint with **parameters** set for **min_created**, **max_created**, **limit**, and **offset**.
+This example also includes an **access_token** value which is required for this private endpoint:

 `let result = await etsy.EtsyClient.request('getShopPaymentAccountLedgerEntries', {
     min_created : 946684800,